aptos-labs/aptos-wallet-adapter/README.md

 2. On the root folder, run `pnpm install` and `pnpm turbo run build`
 3. On the root folder, run `pnpm turbo run dev` - that would spin up a local server (`localhost:3000`) with the `nextjs` demoapp

-Looking how you can contribute? take a look on our [contribution guide](./CONTRIBUTING.md)
+Looking how you can contribute?
+Take a look at our [contribution guide](./CONTRIBUTING.md)